Skip to content

 Whether you file one provisional or five, the description needs enough structural detail to support strong claims in the non-provisional.
 Listing multiple inventions in a single provisional does not change this requirement.
 Each invention needs the same level of detail it would get in a standalone filing.

 Pay attention to enablement scope for each invention.
 If your provisional describes only a narrow implementation of an invention, your future claims are limited to that narrow scope.
 For example, if you describe a mechanical nut-and-bolt fastener, you likely cannot later claim all types of fastener connections (electromagnets, adhesives, welding).
 Each invention in a multi-invention provisional needs to be described broadly enough to support the claims you eventually want.
+For more on how claim scope affects your protection, see broad vs. narrow claims.

 A multi-invention provisional is not cheaper per invention to draft.
 Each invention still requires a thorough specification with structural details, drawings, and enough description for someone to understand and reproduce it.
 Combining them saves a filing fee but does not save drafting time.

 For the fundamentals of how provisionals work, see What Is a Provisional Patent Application?.
 For cost details, see the patent cost guide.
+Find a patent attorney in the directory or estimate costs with the patent cost calculator.